gitter-badger/x-ui/packages/core/src/docs/developers/framework.md

 ## Framework integrations 👨‍💻

 ### Angular
-Using `x-ui` components within an Angular project:
+Using `x-ui` elementswithin an Angular project:

 #### Including the Custom Elements Schema